KANISHKA-ANAND15/The-impact-of-covid-19-on-pricing-and-market-outcomes-in-the-Indian-airline-industry/README.md

 # The-impact-of-covid-19-on-pricing-and-market-outcomes-in-the-Indian-airline-industry
-The impact of covid-19 on pricing and market outcomes in the Indian airline industry
+this is my first project on github. the description of the topic can be assesing how The COVID-19 pandemic disrupted the global aviation sector, and India’s airlines were no exception.
+In this project, we delve into the effects of the pandemic on ticket prices, passenger demand, and overall market dynamics within the Indian airline industry.
+By analyzing data and trends, we aim to uncover valuable insights that shed light on the challenges faced by airlines during this unprecedented time